keptn/lifecycle-toolkit/docs/content/en/docs/implementing/tasks/_index.md

 Note the following about using parameters with functions:

-- The Lifecycle Toolkit passes the values defined inside the `map` field as a JSON object.
+- Keptn passes the values
+  defined inside the `map` field as a JSON object.
 - Multi-level maps are not currently supported.
 - The JSON object can be read through the environment variable `DATA`